XY_Offset

 5. Home axes Home X, Y, Z or XYZ axes.

-7. Prepare image Select a preparation method for the nozzle detection, tweak the method.
+7. Prepare image Select a preparation method for the nozzle detection, tweak the method parameters.

 8. Nozzle detection Select a nozzle detection method and tweak its parameters (save/reset).
 The detection method BLOB SIMPLE is per extruder.
 All BLOB methods have the same parameters but different values.

-9. Preferences Set Ip address, Moonraker port, webcam stream, logging.
+9. Preferences Set Ip address, Moonraker port, webcam stream, logging or reset all parameters.

 10. Privacy Policy The app does not collect and share any kind of data.